 Hong Kong, is a great city to do business in with low tax rates and liberal trade rules.
 It's also stylish - during July each year Hong Kong Fashion Week brings 20,000 designers, buyers and models to the city.
-Read on for this month's guide to a great business city.

 The IMF predicts that Hong Kong's annual real GDP increase will rise to 4.0% by 2019, ahead of virtually every other advanced economy.
 Since 1995, Hong Kong has topped the Index of Economic Freedom ranking as the world's freest economy.
 Taxation is low and there are many initiatives to support entrepreneurs.